A rule of thumb is that a meeting with more than eight people isn’t a decision-making meeting.

 There are too many people in the leadership meeting?
 Split the meeting into two groups, right?

 - An executive meeting (for a smaller group of leaders)

-- A leadership meeting (for the leadership team)
+- A leadership meeting (for all leaders in the company, including the executive team)

 - The executive team remains effective, because it is under eight people.